Product-complete tilting complexes and Cohen-Macaulay hearts: Product-complete tilting objects

 \subsection{Locally coherent and locally coperfect abelian categories}

 Recall that an essentially small abelian category $\Acal$ is \newterm{noetherian} (resp.\ \newterm{artinian}) if every object in $\Acal$ is noetherian (resp., artinian), which means that it satisfies a.c.c.\ (resp., d.c.c.) on its subobjects.
-Let $\Ccal$ be a locally finitely presentable abelian category and let $\fp \Ccal$ denote the (essentially small) full subcategory of finitely presented objects of $\Ccal$.
+Let $\Ccal$ be a locally finitely presentable abelian category and let $\fp \Ccal$ denote the (essentially small) full subcategory of finitely presentable objects of $\Ccal$.
+We recall that this automatically renders $\Ccal$ a Grothendieck category.
 We call $\Ccal$ \newterm{locally noetherian} if $\Ccal$ admits a generating set of noetherian objects.
 It can be easily seen that $\Ccal$ is locally noetherian if and only if $\fp \Ccal$ is a noetherian abelian category.
 In particular, $\Ccal$ is \newterm{locally coherent}, which by definition means that $\fp \Ccal$ is itself an abelian category.
-A natural question is what properties of $\Ccal$ characterize the case in which $\Ccal$ is an artinian abelian category.
+A natural question is what properties of $\Ccal$ characterize the case in which $\fp{\Ccal}$ is an artinian abelian category.
 It turns out that this occurs precisely when $\Ccal$ is locally coherent and \newterm{locally coperfect}.
 The latter property means that there is a set of generators in $\Ccal$ which are \newterm{coperfect}, which means that they satisfy d.c.c.\ on \textit{finitely generated} subobjects.
 This is in fact equivalent to every object of $\Ccal$ being coperfect.
 For details, we refer the reader to \cite{Roos69} and \cite{PS19b}.

 We have the following result of Roos \cite{Roos69}, which can be seen as a large category version of the obvious explicit duality $\Acal \mapsto \Acal^\op$ between noetherian and artinian abelian categories.
 Given an essentially small abelian category $\Acal$, we let $\Lex(\Acal)$ be the abelian category of all left exact additive functors $\Acal \to \Mod \Zbb$; this is a locally coherent abelian category which satisfies $\fp{\Lex(\Acal)} \cong \Acal$, see \cite{Roos69} and also \cite[Proposition~13.2]{PS19b}.